Award-winning journalist and historian

 About Stephen Fried

 Stephen Fried is an award-winning journalist and a New York Times bestselling author who teaches at Columbia University and at the University of Pennsylvania.

-He is the author of the acclaimed biographies Rush: Revolution, Madness and Benjamin Rush, the Visionary Doctor Who Became a Founding Father, which was an American Library Association Notable Book of the Year and a finalist for the George Washington Book Prize; Appetite for America: Fred Harvey and the Business of Civilizing the Wild West—One Meal at a Time, which was adapted into a PBS documentary, and Thing of Beauty: The Tragedy of Supermodel Gia, which inspired the Emmy-winning film Gia and introduced the word “fashionista” to the English language.
+He is the author of the acclaimed biographies Rush: Revolution, Madness and Benjamin Rush, the Visionary Doctor Who Became a Founding Father, which was an American Library Association Notable Book of the Year, a finalist for the George Washington Book Prize, and an inaugural selection of the Daughters of the American Revolution (DAR) Library book club; Appetite for America: Fred Harvey and the Business of Civilizing the Wild West—One Meal at a Time, which was adapted into a PBS documentary, and Thing of Beauty: The Tragedy of Supermodel Gia, which inspired the Emmy-winning film Gia and introduced the word “fashionista” to the English language.
 He is the co-author, with Congressman Patrick Kennedy, of A Common Struggle: A Personal Journey Through the Past and Future of Mental Illness and Addiction, and his other books include Bitter Pills: Inside the Hazardous World of Legal Drugs, The New Rabbi, and Husbandry.

 A two-time winner of the National Magazine Award, he has frequently written for Vanity Fair, GQ, The Washington Post Magazine, Smithsonian, Rolling Stone, Glamour, and Philadelphia magazine.